 Wisdom teeth examinationAs with any dental procedure, your dentist will want to initially conduct a thorough examination of the wisdom and surrounding teeth.
 Panoramic or digital x-rays will be taken in order for your dentist to evaluate the position of the wisdom teeth and determine if a current problem exists, or the likelihood of any potential future problems.
 The x-rays can also expose additional risk factors, such as deterioration or decay of nearby teeth.
 Early evaluation and treatment (typically in the mid-teen years) is recommended in order to identify potential problems and to improve the results for patients requiring wisdom teeth extractions.
 Only after a thorough examination can your dentist provide you with the best options for your particular case.

 What does the removal of wisdom teeth involve?Wisdom teeth removal is a common procedure, generally performed under local anesthesia, intravenous (IV) sedation, or general anesthesia by a specially trained dentist in an office surgery suite.
 The surgery does not require an overnight stay, and you will be released with post-operative instructions and medication (if necessary), to help manage any swelling or discomfort.
+At our Campbell dental office, you will receive care instructions for how to deal with wisdom tooth extraction specially after surgery.

 After Tooth Extractions